oxigraph/oxigraph/README.md

 * `mediawiki_api` URL of the MediaWiki API to use
 * `mediawiki_base_url` Base URL of MediaWiki pages like `https://test.wikidata.org/wiki/` for test.wikidata.org or `http://localhost/w/index.php?title=` for "vanilla" installations.
 * `namespaces` The ids of the Wikibase namespaces to synchronize with, separated by `,`.
-* `file` Path of where Rudf should store its data.
+* `file` Path of where Oxigraph should store its data.

 ## License